Welcome to our Photoshop in 60 Seconds series, in which you can learn a Photoshop skill, feature, or technique in just a minute!

 Take the image in the screencast above.
-One way to increase the saturation is to select Hue/Saturation from the Adjustments menu.
-Push the saturation and click OK.
-If we push the saturation it too far, there’s no way to go back and tweak the edit.
-I have to accept it, or undo it entirely.
+One way to increase the Saturation is to select Hue/Saturation from the Adjustments menu.
+Push the Saturation and click OK.
+If we push the Saturation too far, I have to accept it, or undo it entirely.
 This is destructive editing.
 The changes are "baked in" to our image.

-- Contrast CorrectionDodge and Burn: Non-Destructive Local Contrast Adjustment in Adobe PhotoshopMarie Gardiner
+- Contrast CorrectionDodge and Burn: Non-Destructive Contrast Adjustment in PhotoshopMarie Gardiner

-This is part of a new series of quick video tutorials on Tuts+.
-We’re aiming to introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
+This is part of a series of quick video tutorials on Envato Tuts+ in which we introduce a range of subjects, all in 60 seconds—just enough to whet your appetite.
 Let us know in the comments what you thought of this video and what else you'd like to see explained in 60 seconds!

 Subscribe below and we’ll send you a weekly email summary of all new Photo & Video tutorials.
 Never miss out on learning about the next big thing.Update me weekly